Rifandye/Follow-Point/README.md

 ---

-Followpoint - Your Destination for Seamless Shopping Experience
+Followpoint - Life is an event.
+Make it memorable